AtzoriMarco/InSituPackage/README.md

 # In-situ analysis in Catalyst and Nek5000 with Mesa

-## Introduction

-ADD SMALL DESCRIPTION INCLUDING VERSIONS
+In this repository, we describe a possible implementation of an in-situ adaptor for Nek5000 and ParaView-Catalyst, as well the building process of all its components and an  *almost realistic* test case.

+We are not using this repository for active development.
+We suggest considering it as a snapshot of a particular state of our code that we consider relevant.

-The present document is organized as follows: 1) description of the adaptor and the interface in *Nek5000*, 2) instructions for building and 3) how to run a test case.
+The present document is organized as follows: 1) Funding and Contributors 2) description of the in-situ adaptor and the interface in *Nek5000*, 3) instructions for building and 4) description of the test case.

+## 1. Funding and Contributors

+The development of this code is part of the effort to provide new data-analysis tools for numerical simulations undergone by the *In-Situ Big Data Analysis for Flow and Climate Simulations* consortium, funded by the Swedish Foundation of Strategic Research.

+It was possible thanks to the following contributors:

+1. Mohammad Rezai and Niclas Jansson, who developed the adaptor between the numerical code *Nek5000* and the software for data analysis and visualization *Paraview*, and the building procedure.
+2. Anke Friederici, Wiebke Köpp and Prof. Tino Weinkauf, who worked on the python pipeline and the timers for performace analysis.
+3. Marco Atzori, who provided the test case and composed this guide.
+4. Prof. Erwin Laure, Prof. Philipp Schlatter and Prof. Tino Weinkauf, who supervised the work.

 ## 1. In-situ adaptor